In addition to having a master's degree in sustainable development, Susette works in water conservation and sustainable

 I used to get really frustrated when I would buy attractive plants, plant them carefully, and they would die within a few months.
 Even now, I feel frustrated when caring for someone's landscape when they have azaleas and English roses planted in a desert area.
 These non-native plants take so much extra water that I can't empathize when the homeowner complains about expenses.
-Fortunately, more and more designers are recognizing the essential role that local weather plays in determining which plants will thrive, and they're planning their garden accordingly.
+Fortunately, more and more designers are recognizing the essential role that local weather plays in determining which plants will thrive, and they're planning their gardens accordingly.

 Although the best adjusted and easiest to grow plants are those that are native to the area, there are many non-native plants that can be adapted to grow in a garden without supplementation as long as you live in a similar climate to its native land.
 Understanding your local weather patterns and other climate factors will help you choose the plants that are most likely to succeed where you live.

 After reading this article, it might be a good idea to start watching and keeping notes about each of the following elements.
 That will give you a good basis from which to select the next thing you plant.